JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7881 days**.

-And here is a just a random fact -  **Americans, on average, spend 18% of his or her income on transportation as compared to only 13% spent on food**.
+And here is a just a random fact -  **In 1999, All Nippon Airlines, had one of its jets fully decorated with Pokemon characters from nose to tail on its exterior**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)